sodadata/docs/soda-cl/filters.md

 When you find yourself adding the same in-check filters to multiple checks, you may wish to promote an in-check filter to a dataset filter.

 <details>
-  <summary style="color:#00BC7E">How Soda Core applies filters</summary>
+  <summary style="color:#00BC7E">How Soda Library applies filters</summary>
 <br />
-Soda Core uses the checks you define to prepare SQL queries that it executes against the datasets in your data source.
+Soda Library uses the checks you define to prepare SQL queries that it executes against the datasets in your data source.
 It puts as many checks under the same <code>checks for</code> header into a single query as it can.
 An in-check filter translates to a <a href="https://www.w3schools.com/sql/sql_case.asp" target="_blank">CASE syntax</a> which Soda puts into that same query with other unfiltered checks.
 <br /><br />
-For a dataset filter, Soda Core generates a separate query and, again, attempts to put all checks under a <code>checks for</code> header into one query including any checks that also have a in-check filter.
-If your checks YAML has defined some unfiltered checks for a dataset, and applied a dataset filter to other checks on a particular partition of that data, Soda Core prepares two queries, each of which has several calculated metrics in the <code>SELECT</code> statement and which then flow back to their respective checks to evaluate whether they pass, warn, or fail.
+For a dataset filter, Soda Library generates a separate query and, again, attempts to put all checks under a <code>checks for</code> header into one query including any checks that also have a in-check filter.
+If your checks YAML has defined some unfiltered checks for a dataset, and applied a dataset filter to other checks on a particular partition of that data, Soda Library prepares two queries, each of which has several calculated metrics in the <code>SELECT</code> statement and which then flow back to their respective checks to evaluate whether they pass, warn, or fail.
 </details>

 ## Configure in-check filters